PhilGoud/batch-DVD-ISO-2-mp4/README.md

 ### Step 4

-*autoconcatmp4.sh* for every line of encoded_disk.txt gets all mp4 generated in the /{temp folder}/{NAME} subfolder, and creates a mp4 with chapters to be sent to your {destination folder}
+*autoconcatmp4.sh* for every line of encoded_disk.txt gets all mp4 generated in the /{temp folder}/{NAME} subfolder, and creates
+1 - a mp4 with all VOB files
+2 - if multiple tracks, one mp4 per track
+3 - if menu videos, one mp4 with the menus
+All will be sent to your {destination folder}

 It adds the {NAME} to a list of *processed_mp4.txt* file not to generate them again